Last updated May 2, 2022 at 4:50pm EST.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

-- Upon arrival to Canada, as well as towards the end of their 14-day quarantine, travelers by land and air are required to take a COVID-19 molecular test.
+- Upon arrival to Canada, as well as towards the end of their 14-day quarantine, non-vaccinated travelers by land and air are required to take a COVID-19 molecular test.
 In addition, most fully vaccinated travelers will be required to also take an on-arrival COVID-19 molecular test.
 For more on these requirements, please click here.

 - All passengers on flights departing or arriving at Canadian airports are required to wear a non-medical mask or face covering that covers their mouth and nose.